 As a worldwide company with a strong presence in Seattle, the Best Buy Foundation considers proposals from nonprofit organizations that serve the King County metro area, providing access to opportunities for teens through technology and career pathway organizations serving diverse youth

-The Seattle Fund considers proposals on a bi-annual basis from 501(c)(3) nonprofit organizations that:
+The Seattle Fund considers proposals on an annual basis from 501(c)(3) nonprofit organizations that:

 - Serve the King County metro-area audience

 - Have a commitment to Diversity and Inclusion

 - Engage Best Buy employees in volunteer efforts